lahammond/RESPAN/README.md

 | RAM | 32 GB | 128–256 GB |
 | Storage | HDD | SSD |

-> *RESPAN likely works for NVIDIA GPUs with less than 8GB, but this has not been tested.
+> *RESPAN likely works for NVIDIA GPUs with less than 8GB, but this has not been tested.<br>
-> *RESPAN implements data chunking and tiling, but for some steps, larger images currently necessitate increased RAM requirements.
+> *RESPAN implements data chunking and tiling, but for some steps, larger images currently necessitate increased RAM requirements. <br>
+> *See tabel below for further performance testing information.

 ---